 Section I introduces you to the Cleveland Natural Science Club, which created Look About Lodge.
 Sections II and III put the Club’s founding in the context of the nature appreciation movement, in part through summarizing the lives of six naturalists from the 1700s and 1800s.
 I didn’t plan it that way, but the history of nature appreciation appreciation in America became half of the book.
 I hope you gain valuable insights from it.

 Today’s Look About Lodge is an enchanting place in which to receive nature enrichment.
 It was designed as a clubhouse with two purposes.
 First, it was a base from which to study – and to educate others – about nature.
 In addition, it was also a retreat in which to commune with nature.

-Current medical science has determined that nature enriches a person by allowing the release of tension and a feeling of enjoyment.
+Current medical science has deoothed and healed.” termined that nature enriches a person by allowing the release of tension and a feeling of enjoyment.
 As John Burroughs put it, “I go to nature to be soothed and healed.”
 Think about this next time you go for a walk in the woods.